-- %h expanded to the local host name without the domain name - %p expanded to the user whose password is being asked for (respects the rootpw, targetpw and runaspw flags in sudoers) - %U expanded to the login name of the user the command will be run as (defaults to root) - %u expanded to the invoking user's login name - %% two consecutive % characters are collapsed into a single % character privsThe default Solaris privileges to use when constructing a new privilege set for a command.
+privs The default Solaris privileges to use when constructing a new privilege set for a command.
 This is passed to the executing process via the inherited privilege set, but is bounded by the limit privileges.
 If the privs option is specified but the limitprivs option is not, the limit privileges of the executing process is set to privs.
 The default privileges may be overridden on a per-command basis in sudoers.
-This option is only available if sudoers is built on Solaris 10 or higher.

-The default value is "Password:".

-- role The default SELinux role to use when constructing a new security context to run the command.
+This option is only available if sudoers is built on Solaris 10 or higher. role The default SELinux role to use when constructing a new security context to run the command.
 The default role may be overridden on a per-command basis in sudoers or via command line options.
-This option is only available when sudo is built with SELinux support. - runas_default The default user to run commands as if the -u option is not specified on the command line.
-This defaults to root. - syslog_badpri Syslog priority to use when user authenticates unsuccessfully.
+This option is only available when sudo is built with SELinux support.

+runas\default The default user to run commands as if the -u option is not specified on the command line.
+This defaults to root.

+syslog\badpri Syslog priority to use when user authenticates unsuccessfully.
 Defaults to alert.
 The following syslog priorities are supported: alert, crit, debug, emerg, err, info, notice, and warning.

-syslog_goodpri Syslog priority to use when user authenticates successfully.
+syslog\goodpri Syslog priority to use when user authenticates successfully.
 Defaults to notice.

-See syslog_badpri for the list of supported syslog priorities.

-sudoers_locale Locale to use when parsing the sudoers file, logging commands, and sending email.
+See syslog\badpri for the list of supported syslog priorities. sudoers locale Locale to use when parsing the sudoers file, logging commands, and sending email.
 Note that changing the locale may affect how sudoers is interpreted.
-Defaults to "C". timestampdir The directory in which sudo stores its time stamp files.
-The default is /var/adm/sudo. timestampowner The owner of the time stamp directory and the time stamps stored therein.
-The default is root. type The default SELinux type to use when constructing a new security context to run the command.
+Defaults to "C".

+timestampdir The directory in which sudo stores its time stamp files.
+This directory should be cleared when the system reboots.
+The default is /var/run/sudo/ts. timestampowner The owner of the lecture status directory, time stamp directory and all files stored therein.
+The default is root.

+type The default SELinux type to use when constructing a new security context to run the command.
 The default type may be overridden on a per-command basis in sudoers or via command line options.
 This option is only available when sudo is built with SELinux support.